A marketing funnel is the set of steps a visitor needs to go through before they can reach the conversion…

 And that is done through marketing funnels.
 The top of the funnel begins wherever the consumer can discover you.

 It can be Google.
 You can start running your own blog, doing the SEO optimization, and start getting the search traffic…

 Or it can be social media.
 The consumer can be searching for some help or find you in the recommendations on Instagram, etc.

 Or maybe you are running some ads on Google, Facebook, or even in PR.
 These are all ways to make the consumer aware that you exist and start pouring them into your marketing funnels.

 And that is where the journey begins.
 Then you will make them visit your blog and make them consume the content you put out there.
 Or check out your podcast, or make them consume your social media content, doesn’t matter…

-And at the end, they will decide to take the action.
-Everything I just mentioned here is the part of a marketing funnel.
+And in the end, they will decide to take the action.
+Everything I just mentioned here is part of a marketing funnel.

-You take them from the point A to the point B. And that is done by your marketing funnel…
+You take them from point A to point B. And that is done by your marketing funnel…